 (Photo: Alan Keef Ltd)

-The tram returned to the Isle of Wight Steam Railway on 25 June 2021.
-There will be a period of testing and driver training before we can welcome passengers on board.
+The railcar returned to the Isle of Wight Steam Railway on 25 June 2021.
+After a period of testing, it was launched into service on 23 January 2022.

 The Drewy Railcar sets off on its first test run from Havenstreet to Smallbrook Junction